MRuslanx1/EduCommunity/README.md

 ```bash
 python manage.py createsuperuser
 ```
+For accesing the deployed website corresponding url is http://178.128.206.74/
 ## Users

 New students and teachers can be added through the admin page.
 A new user needs to be created for each.